 Happy National Read a Book Day!
-We thought this would be the perfect time to share some of our favourite reads with you.
+We thought this would be the perfect time to share some of our favorite reads with you.

 At Sticker it, we do not just produce really cool printed stickers, we are also constantly learning and reading, sharing books and recommending way too many titles to each other is a big part of our culture.

-Below, you can find some of our team members sharing their favourite books.
+Below, you can find some of our team members sharing their favorite books.
 Enjoy!

 This has got to be one of my all-time favorite reads.
 It’s so good it’s hard to know where to start.
 I’ve read it a few times over the years and I constantly come back to the habits every day.

-Knowing the habits allows you to use them when thinking about a problem or when strategizing or planning.
+Knowing the habits allows you to use them when thinking about a problem or when strategising or planning.
 It could be something huge or tiny, they still apply.

 It’s difficult to pick which habit I’ve found most useful, but I’ll give a special mention to; Begin with the end in mind, and, Sharpen the saw.

 Beginning with the end in mind helps so much when creating a plan for a new project.
 Understanding where you’re trying to get to can really help align everyone in a team.